aratama/elm-css-light/readme.md

 # elm-css-light

-This experimental project is a fork of [elm-css](https://github.com/rtfeldman/elm-css). `elm-css-light` makes it possible to write raw CSS string simply and directly in your Elm source code like:
+This experimental project is a fork of [elm-css](https://github.com/rtfeldman/elm-css). `elm-css-light` makes it possible to write raw CSS string simply and directly in your Elm source code as follows:

 ```elm
 coloredButton : msg -> String -> Html msg